Disclaimer: New EUDR developments - December 2025

 The EUDR deadline or deadlines, only change after the European Union goes through its full legislative process.
 Firstly, the proposal must be passed by the European Parliament and the Council, and formal adoption and publication in the Official Journal of the EU.

-Smaller traders continue to collect and retain DDS references but are not required to submit them.
+Small and medium-sized traders continue to collect and retain DDS references but are not required to submit them.
+No new obligations apply.

 Large and medium operators are defined as companies above small and medium enterprise (SME) thresholds (typically >50 employees and >€10 million turnover) that place materials on the EU market, either through production or import, or export materials from the EU.